toa-io/toa/extensions/exposition/documentation/vary.md

   /:
     vary:languages: [en, fr]
     GET:
-      vary:map:
+      vary:embed:
         language: lang          # predefined embeddings
         :x-access-token: token  # raw http header value
       endpoint: texts.get
 ```

 ## Embeddings

-Request parts are embedded into operation call according to the mapping
+Request parts are embedded into the operation call according to the mapping
-defined by `vary:map` directive.
+defined by the `vary:embed` directive.
-The embedding map keys are names of the embedding functions and values
+The keys in the embedding map are the names of the embedding functions, and the values are the
-are property names of the operation call input object.
+property names of the operation call input object.

+> If a property is already present in the input, the embedded value will overwrite its current
+> value.

 ### Language

-Language embedding substitutes the most matching language code,
+The `language` embedding substitutes the most matching language code based on the `accept-language`
-according to the [`accept-language` request header](#TODO) and a list of supported languages,
-defined by `vary:languages` directive.
+request header and a list of supported languages defined by the `vary:languages` directive, and also

-Language embedding adds `accept-language` value to the `vary` HTTP response header.
+adds `accept-language` to the `vary` HTTP response header value.

 ### Raw headers

-Keys of the embedding map
-starting with semicolon (`:`) are embedded as raw values of the corresponding HTTP request headers.
+Keys in the embedding map starting with a semicolon (:) are the names of HTTP request headers whose
+values are to be embedded into an operation call.
-Names of these headers are added to the `vary` HTTP response header.
+The names of these headers are then included in the `vary` HTTP response header.